 He has been a featured recitalist and master clinician at many conferences of the International Horn Society and the International Early Brass Society.
 Dr. Lundeen has been a featured artist/clinician in China at the Beijing Central Conservatory and the International French Horn Arts Festival in Tianjin.

 On the modern horn, he has soloed and played principal horn with orchestras in Costa Rica, Cincinnati, Philadelphia and Pittsburgh as well as on Broadway.
-Dr. Lundeen is currently Principal Horn of the Princeton Symphony and Associate Professor of Music at Rutgers University.
+Dr. Lundeen is professor emeritus at Rutgers University, having retired in July 2023 after 25 years of teaching in the Mason Gross School of the Arts.
 He has recordings on the Sony, Newport Classics, Musical Heritage Society, and Centaur labels.